GSA/challenges-and-prizes/_all-challenges/1150-xtechbolt.md

   announcing the xTech Brain Operant Learning Technology – xTechBOLT – prize competition to develop mechanisms to promote optimal retention and access to memories revolutionizing how we teach and train Soldiers.
-agency: US Department of Defense - US Army Medical Material Development Activity (USAMMDA)
+agency: "Department of Defense - US Army "
 type-of-challenge:
   - Software and apps
   - Technology demonstration and hardware